zachighton/bank_customer_classification/README.md

 ### Chi-Squared and Tableau Analysis

-Using a chi-squared analysis, we were able to perform a hypothesis test on all of the variables against offer acceptance.
-The features shown below are those which we can say for sure do not have an insignificant impact on offer acceptance.
-Combining this with some analysis in Tableau, we can see the direction of this impact on offer acceptance.
+Using a chi-squared analysis, we performed a hypothesis test on all of the variables to see if they influenced offer acceptance.
+(A p-value of less than 0.05 means we can reject the null hypothesis that the variable has no effect.)
+Combining this with some analysis in Tableau we were able to identify the features which most impact whether a credit card offer is accepted or rejected.

 **Credit rating** (p-value 5.97e-97)
-- customers with a low credit rating should be more likely to accept a credit card offer.
+- Customers with a low credit rating are more likely to accept a credit card offer.

 **Mailer type** (p-value 4.19e-39)
-- customers who recieve a postcard are significantly more likley to accept an offer as opposed to those who recieve a letter.
+- Customers who recieve a postcard are more likley to accept an offer as opposed to those who recieve a letter.

 **Income level** (p-value 1.46e-25)
-- customers with medium and high income levels are more likely to accept.
-Those with a high income level and unlikley to accept an offer.
+- Customers with medium and high income levels are more likely to accept the credit card.
+Those with a high income level are unlikley to accept an offer.

 **Reward** (p-value 7.10e-23)
-- customers who receive 'air miles' are the most likely to accept a credit card offer followed by 'points' and finally those who recieve 'cash back' are the least likely to accept
+- Customers who receive 'air miles' are the most likely to accept the offer, followed by those who recieved 'points' and finally those who recieve 'cash back' are the least likely to accept.

 ### Models

+We decided to highlight two machine learning models as we think that each could serve a different purpose for the bank.

-The models we created are not particularly successful.
-The models are very good at predicting which customers won't accept creditcard offers (true negatives).
-However they predict rather poorly which customers are likely to accept the offer (true postives).
+Both models have a limited ability to predict offer acceptance.
+They are very good at predicting which customers don't accept creditcard offers (true negatives).
+However they predict rather poorly which customers accept the offer (true postives).
+We offer some ways to improve the models in the Next Steps section below.

-After designing models using a variety of techniques, we came to the conclusion that each model has advantages and disadvantages.
-Therefore we chose to show 3 of two of the best models which could be used with different objectives in mind.

 #### Model 1 - Logistic Regression (using Smote and Tomek Links for sampling)
-This model achieves and accuracy of ... and an AUC score of ... .
-This model is relatively effective at identifying customers who will accept a credit card offer (true positives).
+This model achieves an accuracy of 76%.
+It is relatively effective at identifying customers who will accept a credit card offer (true positives).
 However, it has a high false positive rate.

-This model is best used if mis-identifying customers who will accept an offer is not **ascosiated** with high costs.
+This means that we will target more customers incorrectly, but overall reach more customers who will accept the credit card offer.

+We think that this model is best used for low cost initiatives.
+If there is not a high cost associated with targeting customers identified with the model, then we can reach the most customers who are likely to accept a credit card with this model.

+Confusion matrix:

 #### Model 2 - Random Forest (using Smote and Tomek Links for sampling)
-This model achieves and accuracy of ... and an AUC score of ... .
-This model is less effective at identifying customers who will accept a credit card offer (true positives).
+Model 2 achieves an accuracy of ... .
+It is less effective than the first model at identifying customers who will accept a credit card offer (true positives).
 However, it has a lower false positive rate.

-This model would be best used in a situation where a high cost is ascociated with mis-asigning customers who will not accept credit cards.
+That means that we will target fewer customers incorrectly, but overall reach fewer customers who would accept the offer.

+This model is therefore best for higher cost initiatives.
+If the bank wanted to target fewer customers but still be sure to target some who are likely to accept the offer, this model would be more effective.

+Confusion matrix:

 ## Next Steps